guettli/not-solved-yet/README.md

 Performance Analysis
 --------------------

-A tool like new relic (low overhead sampling profiler that collects call graphs for running production apps), but open source.
+A [Statistical Profiler](https://en.wikipedia.org/wiki/Profiling_(computer_programming)#Statistical_profilers) like new relic, but open source.

-These look good: [py-spy](https://github.com/benfred/py-spy) and [speedscope](https://github.com/jlfwong/speedscope)
+There are tools (for example [py-spy](https://github.com/benfred/py-spy) and [speedscope](https://github.com/jlfwong/speedscope)) but up to now there is no framework which works for several langnuages.

-to analyze the results.
+Maybe [Jaeger](https://github.com/jaegertracing/jaeger) could get used.
+But up to now Jaeger does only create traces for the service calls, not the method calls of an application.

 Android Photo to Nextcloud
 --------------------------